wintersys-projects/adt-build-machine-scripts/templatedconfigurations/specification.md

 ### APPLICATION_BASELINE_SOURCECODE_REPOSITORY

-If you are deploying a virgin application, you can set this to
+If you are deploying a virgin application, you can set APPLICATION_BASELINE_SOURCECODE_REPOSITORY to

-"JOOMLA:{latest_version}"
+- "JOOMLA:{latest_version}"

-"WORDPRESS"
+- "WORDPRESS"

-"DRUPAL:{latest_version}"
+- "DRUPAL:{latest_version}"
+NOTE: if you want to install "opensocial" or "drupal cms" you can set latest_version to "DRUPAL:social" and "DRUPAL:cms" and the system will install opensocial or drupal CMS respectively.

-"MOODLE"
+- "MOODLE"

 -----